 In 1848, the legislature in Washington Territory became the first to introduce a women’s suffrage bill.
 Though the Washington bill was narrowly defeated, similar legislation succeeded elsewhere, and Wyoming Territory was the first to give women the vote in 1869, quickly followed by Utah Territory (1870) and Washington Territory (1883).
 As with Wyoming, when these territories became states they preserved women’s suffrage.

 By 1914, the contrast between East and West had become striking.
 All of the states west of the Rockies had women’s suffrage, while no state did east of the Rockies, except Kansas.
 Why the regional distinction?
 Some historians suggest western men may have been rewarding pioneer women for their critical role in settling the West.
 Others argue the West had a more egalitarian spirit, or that the scarcity of women in some western regions made men more appreciative of the women who were there while hoping the vote might attract more.

-Whatever the reasons, while the Old West is usually thought of as a man's world, a wild land that was "no place for a woman," Westerners proved far more willing than other Americans to create states where women were welcomed as full and equal citizens.
+Whatever the reasons, Westerners proved far more willing than other Americans to create states where most women were welcomed as full and equal citizens.

 READ MORE: 19th Amendment: A Timeline of the Fight for Women's Right to Vote